 Biofeedback is quite useful for various mental health conditions.
 Here are some of the major benefits of biofeedback therapy to a patient:

-Chronic pain – Biofeedback helps you identify any tense muscles and then teaches you to relax them, this will help relieve any discomfort or issues that affect the lower back, abdomen, and joints.
+Helps in Chronic Pain – Biofeedback helps you identify any tense muscles and then teaches you to relax them, this will help relieve any discomfort or issues that affect the lower back, abdomen, and joints.
 Biofeedback techniques are great for people of all ages, from children to senior citizens.

-Anxiety- Relief from anxiety is one of the most common uses of biofeedback.
-This form of therapy will help you be more aware of your body and how it responds to stress and anxiety.
+Provides Relief from Anxiety– Relief from anxiety is one of the most common uses of biofeedback.
+Biofeedback therapy for anxiety will help you be more aware of your body and how it responds to stress and anxiety.
 Once you are aware, you will learn how to control the responses.

-Urinary control- When Biofeedback therapy is used properly it can help people who experience trouble controlling the urge to urinate.
+Helps in Urinary Control– When Biofeedback therapy is used properly, can help people who experience trouble controlling the urge to urinate.
 Biofeedback is beneficial to women, especially after giving birth, because it helps them strengthen their pelvic floor muscles that control the emptying of the bladder.